jiyongseong/jiyongseong/README.md

 # Ji Yong Seong :man:
-Working as a Senior Cloud Solution Architect in [Microsoft](https://github.com/microsoft) :kr:
+Working as a Senior Cloud Solution Architect at [Microsoft](https://github.com/microsoft) :kr:

 was a/an
 - Senior Technical Evangelist